Topics:

 6. Capital Gain or (Loss)

-NOTE: You may have a gain here even if you have a net loss on the federal return.
+Note: You may have an Iowa-source gain even if you have a net loss on the federal return.

 7. Other Gains or (Losses)

-Report 100% of gains or losses from assets sold or exchanged while an Iowa resident and any gains or losses from federal form 4797 while a nonresident if the property was located in Iowa at the time of sale or exchange.
+Part-year residents: Report 100% of gains or losses from assets sold or exchanged while an Iowa resident and any gains or losses while a nonresident if the property was located in Iowa at the time of sale or exchange.

-NOTE: You may have a gain here even if you have a net loss on the federal return
+Note: You may have an Iowa-source gain even if you have a net loss on the federal return.

 8. Rents, Royalties, Partnerships, Estates, Trusts, Etc.